Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-Multiplying or dividing a single calculation is the same as dividing or multiplying the per-iteration values.
+Multiplying or dividing a single calculation is the same as dividing or multiplying the per-added amounts.

 <br /><br />